 Originally from Halifax, Ali works in film distribution and programming.
 She is also an activist and amateur ice cream maker.

 Steph Guthrie is a grassroots educator who uses media and the arts to explore vital questions about social justice.
 She produces events, resources and strategic partnerships that challenge the continuum of gender-based violence.
-She currently works as impact producer for the groundbreaking documentary A Better Man, co-produced by the National Film Board, which invites the viewer to bear witness to conversations between the filmmaker and the man who abused her 20 years ago.
+She worked as impact producer for the groundbreaking documentary A Better Man, co-produced by the National Film Board, which invites the viewer to bear witness to conversations between the filmmaker and the man who abused her 20 years ago.
 As co-founder of Drunk Feminist Films, she creates participatory spaces for fun-loving, critical engagement with pop-culture.

 Amy Wood is a seasoned marketer who uses her powers for building community and promoting fun in Toronto.
 In her day job as a consultant she works with companies big and small to help them stand out from the crowd.
 She's also founder of social experiment Yes New Friends which garnered national press by match-making female friends in a city where it's sometimes hard to meet people.
 In her work as a co-founder of Drunk Feminist Films, Amy produces regular webisodes that examine the portrayal of gender, class, race, ability and sexuality in popular movies.